-We've been alerted that fraudsters are targeting Community Infrastructure Levy (CIL) payments from developers.
+We’ve been alerted to a new infrastructure payment scam.
+Fraudsters are targeting Community Infrastructure Levy (CIL) payments from developers.
 A CIL payment is a tax on new developments that councils can spend on infrastructure.
 It’s discretionary so not all councils use it, but many do.

 The scam involves spoofed email addresses that appear to be from council staff.
 A fraudster will request that a payment is made to a different bank account.
 This is known as mandate fraud, which can happen through phishing and whaling.
 Developers and architects should be aware that a number of councils nationally have been affected.